 - 2 tbsp fish sauce (Tiparos or Red Boat)

 - 1 tsp sriracha chile sauce

 - ½ cup basil leaves chopped

 For serving: additional jalapeño slices, lime wedges, and sriracha

 Heat olive oil in a large skillet over medium-high heat.
 Add ground pork, jalapeño, and garlic and cook until pork is no longer pink, about 5 minutes.
 Drain off fat and transfer cooked meat to a serving bowl.

-Rinse the lettuce, spin dry, and gently wrap in a clean kitchen towel.
-Stash in the refrigerator while you mix the sauce and finishing cooking.
+Rinse the lettuce, spin dry, gently wrap in a clean kitchen towel, and stash in the refrigerator while you mix the sauce and finishing cooking.
 This will help the lettuce be crisp and delicious.

 In glass measuring cup or small bowl, whisk together the lime juice, fish sauce, brown sugar, and sriracha.
 Drizzle over the browned pork, stir to mix, and let stand 5 minutes.